 - Employee or former-employee records

 - College statistics

 Public records can be written documents, recordings, photos, electronic disks, magnetic tape or email correspondence.
-All records maintained by Green River Community College are available for public inspection unless specifically exempted by law.
+All records maintained by Green River College are available for public inspection unless specifically exempted by law.
 Public records are accessible under reasonable conditions.
 You do not have to explain why you want to access a public record although we may ask you clarifying questions to process your request.